 Competition & Consumer Law in New Zealand

-Understanding Competition & Consumer — and When to Get Legal Help?
+Understanding Competition & Consumer Law and when to get legal help

 Competition and Consumer Law is an important area of law in New Zealand that helps ensure fair trading and protects consumers.
 This law is designed to promote healthy competition among businesses and to safeguard the rights of consumers.